inca/cx-site/src/main/webapp/pages/web.md

 However, there is a more convenient and robust way to set Circumflex configuration parameters using [Circumflex Maven Plugin](/plguin.html#cfg).

-The following parameters are recognized by Circumflex Web Framework:
+The following parameters are recognized by [Circumflex Web Framework][]:

   * `cx.router` -- fully-qualified class name of the [main request router](#main) for application;
   * `cx.public` -- directory (relative to web application root) for serving static